 On January 28, 2005, the Company closed the first traunche of a private placement selling 1,368,154 shares of common stock and 367,681 warrants to certain investors (the "Investors").
 The securities were sold as a unit (the "Units") at a price of \$1.95 per Unit for aggregate proceeds of \$2,667,900.
 Each Unit consisted of one share of common stock and a warrant to purchase one quarter share of common stock.
 The warrants are immediately exercisable at \$2.95 per share and are exercisable at any time within five years from the date of issuance.
 The Company issued an aggregate 123,659 warrants to purchase common stock to various selling agents, which are immediately exercisable at \$2.15 per share and will expire five years after issuance.
+The warrants had a fair value of \$157,062 on the date of issuance and this amount was recorded as a cost of raising capital.

-On February 5, 2005 the Company completed the first traunche of the private placement described above selling an additional 104,564 shares of its common stock to the Investors at a price of \$1.95 per share for aggregate proceeds of \$200,000.
-In addition, the Company paid an aggregate \$179,600 in cash and issued 24,461 shares of common stock to certain selling agents, in lieu of cash.
+On February 5, 2005 the Company completed the first traunche of the private placement described above selling an additional 102,564 shares of its common stock to the Investors at a price of \$1.95 per share for aggregate proceeds of \$200,000.
+In addition, the Company paid an aggregate \$179,600 in cash and issued 24,461 shares of common stock to certain selling agents, in lieu of cash, on the entire first traunche of the private placement.